RTOpt/realtime-taxi-routing/README.md

 # Realtime Taxi routing Overview

 The Taxi routing System is a solution designed to simulate and optimize taxi dispatching operations.
-This project requires thee `multimodalsim` package for simulation and optimization of multimodal transportation systems.
+This project requires the `multimodalsim` package for simulation and optimization of multimodal transportation systems.

 ## Modules